-The published evidence on overdose mortality within the SIFs suggests that no client has ever experienced overdose death within the facility.^{66,67}
+The published evidence on overdose mortality within the SIFs suggests that no client has ever experienced overdose death within the facility.^{29,30}

-In a qualitative study from Vancouver, clients reported that staff was available to rapidly respond to an overdose event, and injecting at a SIF in the presence of a nurse saved many lives that would have otherwise been lost.68
+In a qualitative study from Vancouver, clients reported that staff was available to rapidly respond to an overdose event, and injecting at a SIF in the presence of a nurse saved many lives that would have otherwise been lost.124

 We also heard from multiple people who work at SIFs that they know of no episodes of a client dying at a SIF from an overdose.
+One stakeholder cited data from an unsanctioned SIF that operates at an undisclosed location in the United States.
 Many interviewees pointed to the increased risk of mortality associated with clients who live in isolation and therefore inject alone.
 Without a partner or observer, overdoses that occur when injecting alone can have fatal consequences.
 Experts highlighted how SIFs address a specific and large group of PWUD whose risk for overdose mortality is elevated due to social isolation.